jordan-webdev/jwd_components/shortcodes/readme.md

 ## [highlight-bg]
   ### Description:
-     Adds a grey background to the text (as specified in the style guide for the default grey)
+     Adds a grey background to the content (as specified in the style guide for the default grey)

   ### Att:
+    -pad-t: Set a padding top (i.e. pad-t="15").
+    -pad-b: Set a padding top (i.e. pad-b="15").
-    -strip-p: Set to false to keep auto-generated "<p>" tags (defaults to "true")
+    -strip-p: Set to false to keep auto-generated "<p>" tags (defaults to "true").
-    -type: The HTML element to use (default: "div")
+    -type: The HTML element to use (default: "div") .

   ### Usage:
-    [highlight-bg]
+    [highlight-bg pad-t="15" pad-b="10"]

-      Your text here (may be formatted, i.e. "header", in WYSIWYG editor)
+      Your text here (may be formatted, i.e. "header", in WYSIWYG editor) [your-shortcode-here]

     [/highlight-bg]